Sceptive/forgiva-integrator/README.md

 Tying algorithm order with master-key makes it impossible to determine an estimation time (and processor cost) for a brute-force attack session.
 This puts Forgiva Enterprise one step beyond others.

-Please take a look at iterative-hashing and iterative-encryption methods at ALGORITHM.md .
+Please take a look at iterative-hashing and iterative-encryption methods at [algorithm documentation](ALGORITHM.md) .

-### What about common arguments against stateless/deterministic password managers?
+### Q: What about common arguments against stateless/deterministic password managers?

-Forgiva Enterprise has been developed by bypassing some arguments related to stateless password managers which you can take a look at [here](http://security.stackexchange.com/questions/94106/is-this-idea-for-a-password-manager-secure-if-so-why-doesnt-anybody-use-it) and [here](http://security.stackexchange.com/questions/55592/password-managers-encrypted-database-vs-hashing-strategy).
+Forgiva Enterprise has been developed especially for bypassing some arguments related to stateless password managers which you can take a look at [here](http://security.stackexchange.com/questions/94106/is-this-idea-for-a-password-manager-secure-if-so-why-doesnt-anybody-use-it) and [here](http://security.stackexchange.com/questions/55592/password-managers-encrypted-database-vs-hashing-strategy).

 Forgiva surpasses most of the arguments against the idea and presents stateless password managing as a great method to get protected.

-#### Q: If master key does gets compromised all your passwords gets compromised.
+### Q: If master key does gets compromised all your passwords gets compromised.

 This problem is also resides with all encrypted vaults and password managers.
 And all encrypted vaults prones to the brute-force attacks but Forgiva Enterprise is way-way more strong against brute-force attacks and additionally offers deniable knowledge on rubber-hose cryptoanalysis attacks (like torture, coersion etc.) .

-#### Q: Managing sites with restrictive password requirements is very difficult
+### Q: Managing sites with restrictive password requirements is very difficult

 This was a problem with initial versions of Forgiva but resolved in Forgiva Enterprise, users can specify password policies by themselves, from PIN number to case and symbol group choices.

 <p align="center"><img src="readme.ext/integrator-custom.png" alt="Forgiva Enterprise Custom" width="500px" /></p>

-#### Q: Changing site-specific passwords requires remembering additional site-specific information
+### Q: Changing site-specific passwords requires remembering additional site-specific information
-#### Q: It's not always obvious what site name to use as the input for the hash function
+### Q: It's not always obvious what site name to use as the input for the hash function

 All metadatas are getting stored within custom configured databases of user's choice and can get backed-up regularly.